igalic/blag/contents/articles/opensource-burnout/index.md

 ## Alcohol

-In January 2012 I started working as freelancer, and for the first time I was earning adequate amounts of money for my level of experience and the performance I was delivering.
+In January 2012 I started working as freelancer, and for the first time I was earning adequate amounts of money for my level of experience and the kind of performance I was delivering.
 Which was *really* good, because after six months of unemployment, of traveling, and, drinking, I had amassed around €20000 in debts.